Sukhoi Su-30: Flanker-H family

 SM for Serijnyi Modernizirovannyi - "Serial Modernized".
 Announced 2011, a specialized version of the thrust-vectoring Su-30MKI for the VKS to be produced by the Irkut Corporation.
 NATO reporting name Flanker-H. The Su-30SM is considered a 4+ generation fighter jet.
 The aircraft has been upgraded according to Russian military requirements for radar, radio communications systems, friend-or-foe identification system, ejection seats, weapons, and other aircraft systems.
 It is equipped with the N011M Bars radar with a maximum detection range 400 km, search range 200 km using a phased array antenna, frontal horizontal fins and steerable thrusters for supermaneuvrability as well as with wide-angle HUD.
 The aircraft can be used to gain air supremacy same as for targeting adversary on the ground using wide range of weapons including air-to-air, air-to-surface and guided and unguided bombs with total weapons weight up to 8,000 kg.
 It is also equipped with the one barrel, 30 mm GSh-30-1 autocannon.
 To ensure operations at major distances from airfield, the ability of in-flight refueling (IFR) is included.
-Besides that, for electronic warfare purposes two SAP-518 jamming pods can be fitted on the wing tips.
-The SAP-518 is designed to protect the aircraft from various air-to-air and surface-to-air missiles by creating false targets, jamming missile's guidance, enemy aircraft radars or ground and seaborne air defense.

-By 2020 the Su-30SM was outfitted with a Thales model 3022 HUD control system; at that time the Russians let the Belarusians acquire them.